 Ans: It is nothing but an Instance of the execution along with parameters & Incompatibles.
 Here Incompatibles nothing but if we are submitting cc programs if anyone can be executed in that program, which programs r not imp yet this time we will mention those programs in the incompatibles tab.

-Ans: First, develop the report & save it on the local machine. upload into custom_top/11.5.0/reports/us/goes to system administrator open executable form create executable by mentioning executable method as reports, executable as report name which was created. go to the cc program form create a program by attaching the executable name in the executable section. then attach this C program to request group, Request group to Responsibility.
+Ans: First, develop the report & save it on the local machine. upload into custom_top/11.5.0/reports/us/goes to system administrator open executable form create executable by mentioning executable method as reports, executable as report name which was created. go to the cc program form and create a program by attaching the executable name in the executable section. then attach this C program to request group, Request group to Responsibility.
 Responsibility to User.

 Ans: It is nothing but a collection of cc programs.